jbreckmckye/nortis/blog/README.md

 # Notris: a Tetris clone for the PlayStation 1

-This is a modern homebrew PSX game written in C using modern tooling.
+Notris is a modern homebrew PSX game written in C using modern tooling.
 It's fully playable on original hardware and is powered by [PSNoobSDK](https://github.com/Lameguy64/PSn00bSDK).

 (picture)